Monday thru Friday 8:00 a.m. to 4:00 p.m.

 Closed state holidays.

 Cemetery gates open at 8:00am and closing at sunset.

-AFLP generated $561,298.88 which is used for Cemetery Operations, programs for veterans without homes, and other vital WDVA services.
+Armed Forces License Plates provided $630,000 for State Veterans Cemetery Operations, programs for veterans without homes, and other vital WDVA services.

 The State Veterans Cemetery is located 3 miles west of Fairchild Air Force Base.
 From the flag assembly area looking southward, Francher Butte and West Medical Lake are present.
 Looking northward from the Committal Shelter, military aircraft banking northward off the 90 foot flagpole with its 30 foot flag lowered to half-staff often form the backdrop to interment services, and provide a serene setting for the final resting place of our nation's heroes, our veterans and their families.

 The Public Information Center is located in the administration building.
 There is a grave site locator kiosk, accessible 7 days a week located just inside the foyer along with cemetery pamphlets that answer many questions.

 This cemetery has space available to accommodate casketed and cremated remains.

 Burial in the Washington State Veterans Cemetery – Medical Lake is open to all members of the armed forces who have met a minimum active duty service requirement and were discharged under conditions other than dishonorable.
 A Veteran's spouse, widow or widower, minor dependent children, and under certain conditions, unmarried adult children with disabilities may also be eligible for burial.
 Eligible spouses and children may be buried even if they predecease the Veteran.
 Members of the reserve components of the armed forces who die while on active duty or who die while on training duty, or were eligible for retired pay, may also be eligible for burial.

 For more information visit:

 - Washington State Veteran Cemetery's Eligibility for Pre-need Burial Determination web page